Texas's 33rd congressional district

-Texas's 33rd congressional district is composed of two counties in Texas—Dallas County and Tarrant County.
+Texas's 33rd congressional district serves most of the majority-Hispanic precincts in Dallas County and most of the majority-Black and Hispanic precincts in Tarrant County.
 In Dallas County, the district covers parts of Dallas, Irving, Grand Prairie, Farmers Branch, Carrollton and all of Cockrell Hill.
 In Tarrant County, the district includes parts of Arlington, Forest Hill, Fort Worth, Grand Prairie, Haltom City, Saginaw and Sansom Park, and all of Everman.

 It is currently represented by Democrat Marc Veasey.